Kellogg's: History

 In 1931, the Kellogg Company announced that most of its factories would shift towards 30-hour work weeks from the usual 40.
 W.K.
 Kellogg stated that he did this so that an additional shift of workers would be employed to support people through the depression era.
 This practice remained until World War II and continued briefly after the war, although some departments and factories remained locked into 30-hour work weeks until 1980.

 From 1969 to 1970, the slogan “Kellogg's puts more into your day” was used on Sunday morning TV shows.
-From 1969 to 1977, Kellogg's acquired various small businesses, including Salada Foods, Fearn International, Mrs. Smith's Pies, Eggo, and Pure Packed Foods; however, it was later criticized for not diversifying further like General Mills and Quaker Oats were.
+From 1969 to 1977, Kellogg's acquired various small businesses, including Salada Tea, Fearn International, Mrs. Smith's Pies, Eggo, and Pure Packed Foods; however, it was later criticized for not diversifying further like General Mills and Quaker Oats were.
 After underspending its competition in marketing and product development, Kellogg's US market share hit a low of 36.7% in 1983.
 A prominent Wall Street analyst called it "a fine company that's past its prime" and the cereal market was being regarded as "mature".
 Such comments stimulated Kellogg chairman William E. LaMothe to improve, which primarily involved approaching the demographic of 80 million baby boomers rather than marketing children-oriented cereals.
 In emphasizing cereal's convenience and nutritional value, Kellogg's helped persuade U.S. consumers aged 25 to 49 to eat 26% more cereal than people of that age ate five years prior.
 The U.S. ready-to-eat cereal market, worth $3.7 billion at retail in 1983, totaled $5.4 billion by 1988 and had expanded three times as fast as the average grocery category.
 Kellogg's also introduced new products, including Crispix, Raisin Squares, and Nutri-Grain Biscuits, and reached out internationally with Just Right aimed at Australians and Genmai Flakes for Japan.
 During this time, the company maintained success over its top competitors: General Mills, which largely marketed children's cereals, and Post, which had difficulty in the adult cereal market.

 In 2001, Kellogg's acquired the Keebler Company for $3.87 billion.
 Over the years, it has also gone on to acquire Morningstar Farms and Kashi divisions or subsidiaries.
 Kellogg's also owns the Bear Naked, Natural Touch, Cheez-It, Murray, Austin cookies and crackers, Famous Amos, Gardenburger (acquired 2007), and Plantation brands.
 Presently, Kellogg's is a member of the World Cocoa Foundation.

 In 2012, Kellogg's became the world's second-largest snack food company (after PepsiCo) by acquiring the potato crisps brand Pringles from Procter & Gamble for $2.7 billion in a cash deal.